open2b/scriggo-site/template-spec.md

 ### If statement

 The expression of the "if" statement is not limited to boolean types but can have any type.
-If the expression does not evaluate to an extended zero value, the "if" branch is executed, otherwise, if present, the "else" branch is executed.
+If the expression evaluate to truthful value, the "if" branch is executed, otherwise, if present, the "else" branch is executed.

 ### For statement